JuanitoFatas/Guides/guides/edge/4_1_release_notes.md

 Highlights in Rails 4.1:

-* Variants
-* Spring
+* Spring application preloader
+* `config/secrets.yml`
-* Action View extracted from Action Pack
+* Action Pack variants
+* Action Mailer previews

 These release notes cover only the major changes.
 To know about various bug fixes and changes, please refer to the change logs or check out the